Hubert O'Connor

-Hubert Patrick O'Connor (17 February 1928 — 24 July 2007) was a Canadian Catholic bishop from Huntingdon, Quebec who was famously forced to resign from the church following charges of multiple sex crimes stemming from his time as principal at the Saint Joseph's Mission Residential School in Williams Lake.
-At the time, he was the highest ranking Catholic official in the world to ever be charged with a sex crime.
+Hubert Patrick O'Connor, OMI (17 February 1928 – 24 July 2007) was a Canadian Catholic prelate who served as Bishop of Prince George from 1986 until his resignation following charges of sex crimes stemming from his time as principal of Saint Joseph's Mission Residential School in Williams Lake.
+At the time, he was the highest ranking Catholic official in the world to be charged with a sex crime.
+He was a member of the Oblates of Mary Immaculate.

+O'Connor was tried twice for the alleged sex crimes.
+The first trial resulted in a stay of proceedings on constitutional grounds, but that decision was set aside on appeal and a new trial ordered by the Supreme Court of Canada.
+He was convicted at the second trial on some charges, but the convictions were set aside on appeal by the British Columbia Court of Appeal, which ordered a new trial.
+Before the new trial was held, O'Connor formally apologised to some of his victims in a First Nations healing circle in 1998.
+The victims said that they had received a sense of closure from the healing circle and the apology that they had not received from the criminal trial process.
+Based on the victims' comments, the Crown prosecution service entered a stay of proceedings to avoid revictimising them at another trial.

+O'Connor died in 2007.
+After his death, a new allegation arose that O'Connor had sexually abused a young boy.

+Family and early life

+O'Connor was born in Huntingdon, Quebec on 17 February 1928.
+His parents were Patrick O'Connor and Stella Walsh and he had several brothers and sisters.

 Church career

 O'Connor was ordained to the priesthood on 5 June 1955 with the Oblates of Mary Immaculate after studying in Ottawa, Ontario.
 He worked within the church until being sent to Williams Lake as the principal of Saint Joseph's Mission from 1961 to 1967.
-(Saint Joseph's Mission is often shortened to 'St. Joseph's' or simply 'the Mission'.)
-St. Joseph's Mission was a key component of the Canadian Residential School System, a government and church-funded attempt to destroy Indigeneity in Canada through forced assimilation.
+St. Joseph's Mission was a key component of the Canadian Residential School System.
 It was during his time at St. Joseph's that O'Connor committed multiple sex crimes against underage Indigenous girls and boys and raped multiple Indigenous women.

 On 15 October 1971, O'Connor was appointed Bishop of Whitehorse, Yukon.
 He then served as the Bishop of Prince George, British Columbia from 1986 to 1991 before resigning after being charged with multiple sex crimes.